alan-mushi/opencpn-low-energy/distribution_files/README.md

 The `datalogger.php` file is a modified version of the one gave with Yocto-Watt, we use it to do our measures.

 # File properties
-All files in this folder are included in the distribution.
+(Almost) All files in this folder are included in the distribution.

 <table border="1">
 	<thead>